Controlling an actively-quenched single photon detector with bright light: Blinding and controlling an actively-quenched single-photon detector

-In the case of the two recently-hacked commercial QKD systems operating at telecom wavelengths \cite{lydersen2010a}, transition from Geiger to linear mode was achieved by using continuous-wave (c$.$w$.$) bright illumination to reduce APD bias voltage below breakdown.
+In the case of the two recently-hacked commercial QKD systems operating at telecom wavelengths \cite{lydersen2010a}, transition from Geiger to classical photodiode mode was achieved by using continuous-wave (c.w.)\ bright illumination to reduce APD bias voltage below breakdown.
 Equivalently, raising the breakdown voltage above the fixed bias voltage by heating the APDs also led to blinding and control of the detectors \cite{lydersen2010b}.

+In this paper, we illustrate further the generality of the attack by taking full control of a commercial actively-quenched detector model PerkinElmer SPCM-AQR module \cite{spcmaqr}).
+Until recently, the SPCM-AQR has been the only commercially available unit among actively-quenched modules.
+The latter account for about half of the 28 QKD experiments using non-gated detectors reported in the literature (the other half uses passively-quenched detectors) \cite{makarov2009}.
+It thus makes the SPCM-AQR an obvious choice for testing.
+Moreover, such detectors may be used after upconverting telecom-wavelength qubits into the visible and near-infrared range, where Si modules have better detection characteristics \cite{thew2009}.
+Free-running, actively-quenched InGaAs/InP APDs for telecom wavelenghts have also recently been introduced \cite{thew2007,id210}.
+Obviously, one would rather study security and control mechanisms of actively-quenched detectors before (rather than after) they get incorporated into commercial QKD systems.

-In this paper, we illustrate further the generality of the attack by taking full control of a commercial detector model commonly used for QKD in the visible/near infrared range (PerkinElmer SPCM-AQR module \cite{spcmaqr}).
-In this case, we achieved transition to linear mode by applying not c$.$w$.$ but instead bright pulsed illumination at the level of less than $10\,\milli\watt$ at $\ge P_{\text{th}}$ is applied, as illustrated in Fig.~\ref{fig:spcm-aqr-control-diagrams}.
+In the case of SPCM-AQR detector model, we achieved transition to classical photodiode mode by applying not c.w.\ (as for gated detectors) but instead bright pulsed illumination at the level of less than $10\,\milli\watt$ at $\ge P_{\text{th}}$ is applied, as illustrated in Fig.~\ref{fig:spcm-aqr-control-diagrams}.